 - Painting miniatures in watercolour, oil and acrylic.

 - Making watercolours, oils, acrylics and pastels by hand.

 - Negotiating commissions with clients.
 Providing a full logistical service including framing, packing and freighting to international destinations.

 - Restoration of paintings, sculptures and fine old frames.

 - Demonstrating and teaching art.

 - Public speaking.

 - Negotiating and supervising high quality art reproductions.

 - Calligraphy and illumination.

 None.
 I taught myself to draw and paint between the ages of 9 and 11.
 At the age of 11, I was drawing recognizable portraits in pencil.
 By the age of 13 I’d sold my first oil.
 When I matriculated in 1968 with art as a subject, I’d already begun my professional career, selling small impressionistic landscapes, still lives and interiors to local art dealers.
 It took several more years to establish myself as a full-time artist.
 During this time I worked in a variety of art-related jobs, completed my first year in architecture at UCT, and was a full-time student at the Ruth Prowse School of Art for 6 months.
 I began what was to have been a B.A.
 Fine Art with UNISA in 1971.
 Although I passed the first-year courses in English and Philosophy, the degree was never completed.
-I also worked as a designer’s assistant to Keith Anderson and as Art Director on a series of movie advertisements filmed by Ashley Lazarus.
+I worked as designer’s assistant to Keith Anderson (theatre) and as Art Director on a series of movie advertisements filmed by Ashley Lazarus.
 This last job financed my move to the island of Formentera in the Meditteranean, where I was able for the first time to earn a living as a full-time artist.